arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

 #### 8. Tracking Usage

-Service ID:
+BSS ID:

-WML Instance(s):
-Please provide your IBM Cloud account info so we can whitelist your use of our watsonx.ai for cost tracking
+Please follow instructions [here](https://w3.ibm.com/w3publisher/using-llms-ibm/delivery-playbook/cost-tracking-getting-started) to provide the correct BSS ID.
+This will be used to allow-list your product to avoid billing charges in production.

 #### 9. Usage Projection

 Provide usage projections for each model used in this feature.
 This is used for GPU allocation & very important

-Provide on a quarterly basis for next 4 quarters from release:
+Provide on a quarterly basis for next 2 quarters from release:

 Provide accessible link to calculations -